 Since I didn’t actually use 40 cloves of garlic (I used one whole bulb which yielded about 12-14 cloves) I’m using the Southern euphemism “40-leven” which is our universal term for “a whole lot” of something.

-What you get is a hint of sweetness with an almost nutty undertone.
+What you get is a hint of sweetness with an almost nutty undertone from the beer.
 The salt infuses the flavors of the garlic and spices into the chicken and helps it retain moisture throughout the cooking process.

 You could totally grill this but when you cook it like this, you cook the garlic too which yields these golden little gems of roasted garlic that you scan schmear on a nice hunk of crusty bread or do like I did and toss it with some roasted cauliflower.